Manoj Bajpayee

-Born in Belwa, a small village near the city Bettiah in West Champaran district Bihar, Bajpayee aspired to become an actor since childhood.
+Born in a small village in Bihar, Bajpayee aspired to become an actor since childhood.
 He relocated to Delhi at the age of seventeen, and applied for the National School of Drama, only to be rejected four times.
 He continued to do theatre while studying in college.
-Bajpayee made his feature film debut with a one-minute role in Drohkaal (1994), and a minor role of a dacoit in Shekhar Kapur's Bandit Queen (1994).
-After a few unnoticed roles, he played the gangster Bhiku Mhatre in Ram Gopal Varma's 1998 crime drama Satya, which proved to be a breakthrough.
-Bajpayee received the National Film Award for Best Supporting Actor and Filmfare Critics Award for Best Actor for the film.
+Bajpayee made his feature film debut with minor roles in Drohkaal (1994) and Bandit Queen (both 1994).
+He had his breakthrough playing a gangster in Ram Gopal Varma's 1998 crime drama Satya, for which he won the National Film Award for Best Supporting Actor and Filmfare Critics Award for Best Actor.
 He then acted in films such as Kaun?
 (1999) and Shool (1999).
 For the latter, he won his second Filmfare Critics Award for Best Actor.

 Bajpayee won the Special Jury National Award for Pinjar (2003).
 This was followed by a series of brief, unnoticed roles in films that failed to propel his career forward.
-He then played a greedy politician in the political thriller Raajneeti (2010), which was highly appreciated.
-In 2012, Bajpayee played critically acclaimed lead character Sardar Khan in Gangs of Wasseypur.
-His next roles were of a naxalite in Chakravyuh (2012), and a CBI officer in Special 26 (2013).
-In 2016, he portrayed professor Ramchandra Siras, in Hansal Mehta's biographical drama Aligarh, for which he won his third Filmfare Critics Award for Best Actor and the Best Actor Award at the Asia Pacific Screen Awards in 2016.
-He won the National Film Award for Best Actor at the 67th National Film Awards for his performance in the film Bhonsle.
-He also won Filmfare OTT Award for Best Actor, for The Family Man (2021).
+He then played a greedy politician in the political thriller Raajneeti (2010).
+In 2012, Bajpayee played the lead role in Gangs of Wasseypur.
+His next roles were as a Naxalite in Chakravyuh (2012), and a CBI officer in Special 26 (2013).
+In 2016, he portrayed Professor Ramchandra Siras, in Hansal Mehta's biographical drama Aligarh, for which he won his third Filmfare Critics Award for Best Actor and the Best Actor Award at the Asia Pacific Screen Awards.
+He won the National Film Award for Best Actor for his performance in the film Bhonsle.
+He also won the Filmfare OTT Award for Best Actor for the thriller series The Family Man (2021–present).